Program OverviewPrinter Friendly

 Admission RequirementsPrinter Friendly

-- Degree or Ontario advanced diploma or equivalent with a minimum 3.0 GPA
+- Degree or a three-year college diploma in any discipline with a minimum 3.0 GPA

 - Program admission session

 Note: We will consider applicants who have a two-year college diploma or a partial university degree (75% complete), and who have a minimum of two years work experience relevant to the program program discipline (transcript and resume review required).